Ships in the package url https://www.wikipedia.org test "Wikipedia homepage loads" Verify the page shows "Wikipedia"

 Real error messages and real fixes.

-TestWithWords is open source and community-driven.
-Come hang out, contribute, or just say hi!
+TestWithWords is open source and free to use.
+Star the repo, share it, or just say hi!